 To include/exclude more than one FacetFactory, specify as a comma-separated list.
-And if you want to dig into this in more detail, the code that implements this logic is JavaReflectorInstallerNoDecorators.

 This thread from the users mailing list (in Apr 2014) shows a typical customization (to enable per-instance security) (though note that Multi-Tenancy is now a better solution to that particular use-case.